Ivaynn/TurtleCraft/README.md

 - In-game program editor using chat menus
 - Basic instructions for mining, farming, building, etc.
 - Advanced instructions for conditions, loops and variables
-- Ability to import programs from outside of the game
+- Export and share your programs with others
 - An inventory system, allowing turtles to interact with items and blocks
 - Support for equipped tools, allowing turtles to use them in their tasks
 - Customization options for the turtle's appearance and behavior